 A student whose cumulative graduate grade point average (GPA) or whose program grade point average falls below 3.0 will be placed on probation.
 That student must attain a cumulative 3.0 GPA by the end of the following (probationary) semester including summer, if the student is enrolled summer term.
 A student who fails to achieve a 3.0 at the end of the probationary semester can be reclassified as a discontinued student.
 Departments may set more stringent probationary conditions.
 A new application is required for consideration to reenter the program.

-Students may request an appeal of reclassification by writing to Dr. Donald R. Cotten, Dean of the Graduate School, Box 5024 and requesting an appeals hearing.
+Students may request an appeal of reclassification by writing to the dean of their college and requesting an appeals hearing.